open-xchange/appsuite-frontend/documentation/testing/01_running-tests.md

    npm install
 ```

-within your ui directory in the appsuite repository.
+within your ui directory in the OX App Suite repository.

 # Running the tests